Electronic Arts

 • Dragon Age II sold 2 million units.

-• Dragon Age: Inquisition sold 6 million units.
+• Dragon Age: Inquisition sales reached 6 million units.

 From the first line of statistics, we can see that the series has accumulated a lot of sales for all three of the games, at least as far as the documentation can attest, although the number might be even higher.
 Nevertheless, we can see that Inquisition was the most successful Dragon Age game, shipping over 6 million units and likely many more in the years since its release.

-The Dragon Age series has grossed $32.4 million on Steam.
+The Dragon Age revenue reached $32.4 million on Steam.

 (Source: VG Insights)